walker9296/BLS12-381/README.md

 ```

 ### 5.2 Testcase A, B, C, D
-two private inputs p and q, and one public input n.
+Two private inputs p and q, and one public input n.
 | Testcase | p | q | n |
 | ------- | ------- | ------- | ------- |
 | A  | 7  | 13  | 91  |